apeksha2697/vendor_invoices/README.md

 I have used Rails6 , ruby version 2.5.3, postgres as backend database.
 There are two models vendors and invoces
-I have used roo gem to uploade and read file.
+I have used roo gem to uploade and read file. clone this git repository and run rails s on terminal to run server and then http://localhost:3000 on your browser to run localy.